15 Major differences between NIV vs ESV Bible Translations

 More than 200 specialists and scholars from many religious organisations collaborated together to create the NIV, which provides a well-rounded vision.
 Due to this collaboration, the NIV is recognised for being accurate, reliable and simple to grasp.
 That is why many individuals use it for personal reading, religious services, and scholarly study.

-What is Special About the English Standard Version (ESV)?
+What is Special About the (ESV) English Standard Version?

-15 Major differences between NIV and ESV Bible Translations
+15 Major differences between NIV vs ESV Bible Translations

 The English Standard Version (ESV) was published in 2001, with purpose of an “essentially literal” translation philosophy.
 It seeks to maintain the precise wording and structure of the original texts while it makes sure that the Scripture is comprehensible for modern believers.
 The ESV is often favored for its formal equivalence, making it perfect for both personal learning and academic purpose.